 This guide covers unique properties, pros and cons, looks, maintenance requirements, durability aspects, and pricing considerations for each option.

-Quartz countertop cost ranges from about $75 to $125 per square foot installed and engineered stone slabs are used.
+Quartz countertop costs range from about $95 to $160 per square foot installed and engineered stone slabs are used.

 The cost range for quartz, also known as engineered stone, is narrower than costs for granite.
 This is because there are fewer variables in quartz.
 It is a manufactured material, so quality tends to be consistent, and there are no rare colors or types.